US President Barack Obama

 In the third and final interruption, a man entered the cordoned-off area, screamed something at the president and tore a Clinton-Kaine campaign sign in two.

-The man was bad worded away and President Obama carried on smoothly, handling it all with good humour.
+The man was escorted away and President Obama carried on smoothly, handling it all with good humour.
 The Greensboro crowd seemed to appreciate the laugh, in a campaign that’s turned decidedly nasty.

 In another development, Hillary Clinton’s Campaign Chairman John Podesta has said that Russia was behind an apparent hacking of his emails and may have been colluding with the Trump campaign.

 He said on Tuesday that the FBI was investigating the hacking of the emails that were published by WikiLeaks.

 The 2005 video released on Friday revealed Mr Trump describing how he had sought to have sex with a married woman and making other sexually aggressive comments about women.